shaneg1507/data-analytics-in-supply-chain/README.md

 The data for this project is stored in a google drive folder and can be accessed by request: https://drive.google.com/drive/folders/1XrgaRp9ts6SK10pGPPTW75btIYmeta3I?usp=sharing

-https://htmlpreview.github.io/?https://github.com/shaneg1507/data-analytics-in-supply-chain/blob/main/Analysis_Explained.html
+If github has a problem rendering the notebook you can click on this link to see the rendered html of the notebook: https://htmlpreview.github.io/?https://github.com/shaneg1507/data-analytics-in-supply-chain/blob/main/Analysis_Explained.html

 The analysis for my ME in Engineering with Business thesis at University College Dublin's School of Mechanical and Materials Engineering in May 2020.